You will see many terms and acronyms throughout this website that may not be familiar. Some basic terms are defined below to help you understand them.

-My Place Partners: Specially trained professionals who provide local, in-person help that makes it easier for older adults, people with disabilities and their families to plan and find the services and supports they need to live independently.
+My Place Partners: Specially trained professionals who provide local, in-person help that makes it easier for older adults, people with disabilities and their families to plan and find the Services & Supports they need to live independently.

-No Wrong Door (NWD): A network built to streamline access for individuals seeking long-term services and supports regardless of age, income, or disability.
+No Wrong Door (NWD): A network built to streamline access for individuals seeking long-term Services & Supports regardless of age, income or disability.
 It assists individuals and their caregivers to find complete and accurate information about their options and to make informed decisions regardless of which “door,” or organization, they first contact for help.

 Nonprofit Agencies: An organization dedicated to furthering a social cause or community benefit, whose profits cannot be distributed to owners but must be reinvested in the organization’s mission.